Local firefighter offers warning about 4th of July fireworks danger

 When you're done, douse all firework devices with water.
 You don't want a trash fire on your hands.

-If you experience a large burn or any injury to the eyes from fireworks, seek medical attention immediately, according to Johns Hopkins Medicine.
+If you experience a large burn or any injury to the eyes from fireworks, seek medical attention immediately.
 Don't apply ointment, take pain meds, or attempt to remove any objects from the eye before going to the hospital, and try not to rub or rinse your eyes either.